Aqu1tain/lockbot/README.md

 ## Commands

-- `/maintenance enable [duration_minutes]` — Hide all channels from non-admin roles, move members to the maintenance channel, and optionally auto-disable after the specified minutes.
+- `/maintenance enable [duration_minutes]` — Swap every non-admin/non-bot member into the zero-permission `maintenance-temp` role, strip `View Channel` from `@everyone`, open the maintenance room, and optionally auto-disable after the specified minutes.
-- `/maintenance disable` — Restore channel visibility and optionally remove the temporary maintenance channel.
+- `/maintenance disable` — Restore saved role assignments, reapply the original `@everyone` permission state, and optionally remove the temporary maintenance channel/roles.
 - `/maintenance status` — Display the current state, including any scheduled auto-timeout and the last broadcast message time.
 - `/maintenance message <content>` — Post an update into the maintenance channel with a neat embed and interaction buttons.
 - Maintenance channel buttons let members check the current status or get friendly guidance without pinging staff.
 - Enable/disable commands prompt the initiating admin for confirmation before changes apply.
+- Any permission edits you make during maintenance stick around—LockBot only reverts overwrites it is still actively enforcing.

+During maintenance the bot automatically ensures two helper roles exist: `maintenance-temp` (assigned to all affected members) and `maintenance-bypass` (granting permanent visibility for staff you assign it to).
+Feel free to tweak permissions while maintenance is active—the bot only restores overwrites it is still enforcing, so any manual edits you make remain in place after the unlock.

 ## State Persistence

 The bot keeps per-guild state in the JSON file configured by `stateFile` (defaults to `data/state.json`).
-Do not delete this file while maintenance mode is active, otherwise channel visibility may not be fully restored.
+That includes each locked member's original role list, auto-timeout settings, and announcement history.
+Do not delete this file while maintenance mode is active, otherwise role restoration may be incomplete.

 ## Troubleshooting